 Guide to Vermont Car Insurance

-In Vermont, motorists are required to have certain insurance coverages.
-According to Vermont state statute 23 V.S.A. § 800, drivers must purchase liability insurance.
-Drivers are also required to have uninsured motorist coverage as well as uninsured property damage coverage.
+In Vermont, motorists are required to have certain insurance coverage types.
+According to Vermont state statute 23 V.S.A. § 800, drivers must purchase bodily injury & property damage liability insurance.
+Drivers are also required to have uninsured and underinsured motorist coverage as well as uninsured property damage coverage; see the Vermont DMV for details.

 Key Takeaways